syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 * **Row**: The minimum and maximum value colors calculated for each row of data.
 * **Column**: The minimum and maximum value colors calculated for each column of data.

-> The default value of `ColorGradientMode` is Table.
+N> The default value of `ColorGradientMode` is Table.

 {% if page.publishingplatform == "aspnet-core" %}